I am a forty-something mom, knitting instructor, novelist, and freelance writer.

 Writing prompts and exercises are a fantastic way to improve your writing, increase your creativity, and free you from writer's-block hell!

 "If you wait for inspiration, you're not a writer, but a waiter." - Anonymous

 I have been doing timed-writing exercises since I was 13 years old.
 I find the practice a freeing way to learn about your own voice and style.
-The technique opens doors that you never knew existed - story ideas suddenly exist on the page, and you don't know what led to its discovery.
+The technique opens doors that you never knew existed—story ideas suddenly exist on the page, and you don't know what led to their discovery.
 The practice can feel like a trance, separating you from the editor many of us are used to; instead, you read your work a month later and are shocked at the riches on the page.

 Set your timer for one minute.
 If you go outside the parameters of the exercise, don't sweat it.
 In your writing practice, the only rule is to keep writing.
 If you feel great in one particular exercise, either start over for another minute, or keep going for five minutes.
 NEVER STOP EARLY!